 21. Tear up Your Rule Book

-You may not know it, but you’ve almost certainly got a whole bunch of outdated rules that determine what you do, don’t do, should do, and shouldn’t do.
+You may not know it, but you’ve almost certainly got a whole bunch of outdated rules that determine what you do and don’t do.
 These rules limit your thinking and your behavior.

 It’s time to change them.
 Tear up this subconscious rule book and toss it in the fire.
 Once you’ve done this, you’ll immediately notice how free you feel to make challenging and exciting decisions.